Periscope: A Robotic Camera System to Support Remote Physical Collaboration: Technical Details

 \subsection{Motion Generation}

-We cast this real-time motion generation problem in a constrained multiple-objective optimization structure.
-Most helper and worker interactions and autonomous behaviors are formulated as objectives.
+We cast the real-time motion generation problem in a constrained multiple-objective optimization structure.
+Most user interactions and autonomous behaviors are formulated as objectives.

-Here, $\mathbf{q} \in \mathbb{R}^n$ is the configuration of a $n$-joint robot. $l_i$ and $r_i$ are the upper and lower bounds of the $i$-th robot joint. $N$ is the total number of objectives and $w_i$ is the weight of the $i$-th objective $\chi_i(\mathbf{q})$. $f$ is the Groove function introduced by Rakita et al. \cite{rakita2017motion} that normalizes objective values for multiple-objective accommodation.
+Here, $\mathbf{q} \in \mathbb{R}^n$ is the configuration of an $n$-joint robot. $l_i$ and $r_i$ are the upper and lower bounds of the $i$-th robot joint. $N$ is the total number of objectives and $w_i$ is the weight of the $i$-th objective $\chi_i(\mathbf{q})$. $f$ is the Groove function introduced by Rakita et al. \cite{rakita2017motion} that normalizes objective values for accommodating multiple-objectives.